-

 - ASK QUESTIONS: You can use the collected cards to pay question prices.
 You can ask as many in a turn as you can (before and/or after picking).

-- After paying the price, the used cards are dumped and the topmost face down card in the targeted question pile is turned face up (and put on top).
+- After paying the price, the used low cards are dumped and the topmost face down card in the targeted question pile is turned face up (and put on top).

 - SOLVE / GUESS: Finally, when the player thinks he's figured it all out (or the low deck runs out), he can declare the suit and number of the mystery card.